Data-with-Dami/Inter-Regional-Migration-Network-Analysis/README.md

 | SAS Viya | Interactive dashboard development |
 | Gephi | Network graph visualisation |

-Note: SAS code is[Network_Analysis_Presentation.pdf](https://github.com/user-attachments/files/28200990/Network_Analysis_Presentation.pdf) available in this repository as `migration_network_analysis.txt`.
+Note: SAS code is available in this repository as `migration_network_analysis.txt`.
 Open in SAS Studio or any text editor to view and run.
 ---